1974 Angelica Wine from

 "Truly an ambrosial drink fit for the gods"

-There may be a few bottles for sale left on
+You may find a few bottles for sale on the auction site

 Release of 1974 Angelica dessert wine.